getwd()13 Reading and writing data

 na = c("", "N/A")

-)When you don’t know the structure of an Excel file, list the sheet names first:
+)When you don’t know the structure of an Excel file (and with Excel files, you often don’t), list the sheet names first:

 excel_sheets(here::here("data", "survey.xlsx"))To read all sheets into a list of data frames: